 The Hubbard tank or butterfly bath.
 A butterfly-shaped bath for passive stationary exercises

-Active hydrotherapy equipment usually offers more range of motion than passive hydrotherapy equipment.
-Instead of a therapist performing the actions on the individuals, however, they carry out their movements themselves.
-For active hydrotherapy, we advise our clients to choose larger hydrotherapy equipment such as a movable floor in a concrete pool or a modular pool.
+Active hydrotherapy equipment frequently provides a greater range of motion than passive hydrotherapy equipment.
+Individuals carry out their movements independently, rather than having a therapist do the actions on them.
+We recommend that our clients choose larger hydrotherapy equipment, such as a movable floor in a concrete pool or a modular pool, for active hydrotherapy.

 Take a look at our butterfly bath / Hubbard tank